AdamNolle/GardenConditions/README.md

-# Gardner's Guide To The Galaxy
+# Greenhorns Guide To Gardening

 # Acknowledgments!!!!